tsuhagia/RINRUS-public/README.md

 - CMake >= 3.10
 - Any C/C++ compiler suite with C++11 support

 Current production-level use cases are described in `bin/`.
+Public release includes examples 1, 2, and 4 only!

 ## Usage example 1 - generating a single or a few input files with probe interaction count ranking